[Updated on March 9, 2022]

 And while it might be possible never to venture far from the car, it’s much more fun to grab a daypack and go on a plethora of outdoor adventures along the route.

 Hiking in the Blue Ridge Mountains allows us to immerse ourselves in one of the most beautiful regions in the US, replete with sprawling vistas, cascading waterfalls, and colorful flora.

-Here’s a look at our picks for some of the best hiking trails along the Blue Ridge Parkway.
+Here’s a look at our picks for the 25 best hiking trails along the Blue Ridge Parkway.

 Best Blue Ridge Parkway Hikes in NC Guide